andrei021/100-days-of-code/r1-log.md

 • Completed 1 challenge, had to get an array from the console and sort it;

 • Used some useful in built methods.

+### Day 35
+• Recaped arrays.

+### Day 36
+• Completed a lesson about differences between reference types and value types;

+• Solved an exercise.